sporeci2000/Lab-14.3-sintjaporeci/oath.md

 CSRF and the state Parameter
+In OAuth flows, one common security issue is Cross-Site Request Forgery.
 A Cross-Site Request Forgery can happen when a user is tricked into clicking a link that starts a login process without meaning to.
 An attacker could use this to get an authorization code and access the user’s account.
 For example, a user might be logged into a website and receive a seemingly harmless link in an email or message, which secretly initiates the OAuth login flow.
 If the application does not verify the request, the attacker could gain access to sensitive information or perform actions as the user.